-High sensitive Assay
+High Sensitive Assay

-The BÜHLMANN ACE high sensitive assay is designed to quantify reproducibly increased ACE activity in CSF samples from suspected and confirmed neurosarcoidotic patients.
+The BÜHLMANN ACE high sensitive assay is designed to quantify reproducibility increased ACE activity in CSF samples from suspected and confirmed neurosarcoidotic patients.
 ACE activity measurement in diluted serum samples is possible as well.

 The assay shows a detection limit of 1 U/L and can be applied either on microtiter plates with a kinetic reader or on some clinical chemistry analyzers.
 The determined dynamic range goes up to 24 U/L. Results can be retrieved within about half an hour.